infozenfrance/Phraseanet-Docs/en/User/Guide/PhraseanetMenu.rst

 **Click on the Notifications section to display them**.

-The notifications displayed in the interface are conveyed by the email's sending To manage the received notifications, access the :ref:`Information tab<PhraseanetMenu-Information>` of the account settings.
+The notifications displayed in the interface are conveyed by the email's sending.
+To manage the received notifications, access the :ref:`Information tab<PhraseanetMenu-Information>` of the account settings.